+Ben McMahan

-Ben McMahan SWCO Editor: Assistant Research Scientist CLIMAS.
-Institute of the Environment
+SWCO Editor; Assistant Research Scientist CLIMAS, Institute of the Environment

+Mike Crimmins

-Mike Crimmins UA Extension Specialist
+UA Extension Specialist

+Dave Dubois

-Dave Dubois New Mexico State Climatologist
+New Mexico State Climatologist

+Gregg Garfin

-Gregg Garfin Founding Editor and Deputy Director of Outreach, Institute of the Environment
+Founding Editor and Deputy Director of Outreach, Institute of the Environment

-Nancy J. Selover Arizona State Climatologist
+Nancy J. Selover

+Arizona State Climatologist

-Published by the Climate Assessment for the Southwest (CLIMAS), with support from the Arizona State Climate Office, and the New
+Published by the Climate Assessment for the Southwest (CLIMAS), with support from University of Arizona Cooperative Extension, the Arizona State Climate Office, and the New Mexico State Climate office.

 Disclaimer.
-This packet contains official and non-official forecasts, as well as other verify this information, please understand that these materials.
+This packet contains official and non-official forecasts, as well as other information.
+While we make every effort to verify this information, please understand that we do not warrant the accuracy of any of these materials.
 The user assumes the entire risk related to the use of this data.
-CLIMAS, UA Cooperative Extension, and the State whether expressed or implied, including (without limitation) any implied warranties purpose.
-In no event will CLIMAS, UA Office at ASU or The University of Arizona be exemplary damages or lost profit resulting from any use or misuse of this data.
+CLIMAS, UA Cooperative Extension, and the State Climate Office at Arizona State University (ASU) disclaim any and all warranties, whether expressed or implied, including (without limitation) any implied warranties of merchantability or fitness for a particular purpose.
+In no event will CLIMAS, UA Cooperative Extension, and the State Climate Office at ASU or The University of Arizona be liable to you or to any third party for any direct, indirect, incidental, consequential, special or exemplary damages or lost profit resulting from any use or misuse of this data.